LoopKit/loopdocs/docs/version/loopworkspace.md

 So you've got a great idea for a new feature, made those changes to your LoopWorkspace and want to get them into GitHub.
 Awesome!

 To understand how to do this, we'll need to understand a bit more about how git keeps track of changes.
-In git, developers can have different "branches" (see [What are Branches](../version/development.md#what-are-branches) on the Loop Development page for more details about what a branch is).
+In git, developers can have different "branches" (see [What are Git Branches?](../version/development.md#what-are-git-branches) on the Loop Development page for more details about what a branch is).
 There are two different types of branches: remote and local.
 If you were to fork Loop on GitHub, then the branches that you can see on GitHub are "remote" branches - they're hosted on the GitHub server.
 On the other hand, you can also create "local" branches that are stored directly on your computer by "checking out" the remote branch.
 You'll need to "commit" your changes to the local branch, then "push" those changes to the remote branch in order to be able to see them in GitHub.
 There are specific commands that you can type into the command line to do all of these actions, but I'm not going to go into detail because there are different ways and everyone has their own preference.

 It's a little easier to think about this with an analogy.
 Let's say you're working at a company that's creating a cookbook.
 There's a centralized, production-ready version of the cookbook on their website that all the employees can view.
 Think of the website version of this cookbook as being like the remote branch.
 You're assigned to change the pancake recipe in the cookbook.
 Since the company doesn't want employees to make changes directly to the version of the cookbook that the customers see, you need to make a copy of it on your computer so you can make your changes to the pancake recipe.
 When you make the personal copy on your computer, it's like "checking out" the remote branch.
 Your copy is like the local branch - you can make whatever changes you want without having to worry about customers accidentally seeing them.
 When you make an important change to the recipe (like adding a photo or changing the ingredients), you might want to make a note in the edit history so that you can go back to that version of the recipe in case you accidentally make unintended changes - those notes you make would be "commits".
 Once you're happy with the recipe, you'll add it back into the production version of the cookbook on the website, which is similar to what you're doing when you "push" your changes.